MingweiSamuel/riotapi-schema/src/data/README.md

 endpoint.
 Which endpoints can "borrow" from which other endpoints are listed in `src/data/endpointSharedDtos.json`.
 The file is updated as needed.

+# `methodDtoRenames.json`
+DTOs that need to be renamed due to inter-method DTO conflicts.

 # `methodOptional.json`
 Methods that are reasonably likely to return 404s or 204s.